Maunil/Undergradute_Project/README.md

 In this project, we have analysed the Traditional CPU Scheduling algorithms such as
 First Come First Serve(FCFS), Shortest Remaining Next(SRN), Round Robin(RR), Priority Scheduling(PS)
 as well as Real-Time CPU Scheduling Algorithms like Rate Monotonic Scheduling(RMS) and Earliest Deadline First(EDF) algorithms.
-Additionally, We have compared primary characteristics of the mentioned algorithms such as  Average Waiting Time, Average Turnaround Time, Throughput and Percentage of Deadlines Missed.
+Additionally, We have compared primary characteristics of the mentioned algorithms like Average Waiting Time, Average Turnaround Time, Throughput and Percentage of Deadlines Missed.
 <br><br>